Panel discussion at the aged care Catering Summit.

 - Make sure you have the right tools for the job, and they are maintained in good order.
 There is no reason to put up with broken equipment that slows things down or compromises quality.

-- Establish clear communication in your kitchen so everyone from head Chefs to the people helping in the dining rooms are all on the same page.
+- Establish clear communication in your kitchen so everyone from head chefs to the people helping in the dining rooms are all on the same page.

 A positive environment